jeanamarante/catena/README.md

 &nbsp;

-_catena is a small wrapper library I made that helps me follow clean and consistent coding conventions while writing client-side JavaScript apps.
+_catena is an experimental wrapper library I made that helps me follow clean and consistent coding conventions while writing client-side JavaScript apps.
 I am personally using catena in a project called Moebius.
 I do not recommend using catena in projects that require compatibility with older browsers or projects in which you feel ES6 classes might do a better job.
 If you do use catena and find any issues please let me know and I'll try to reply asap. :)_

 &nbsp;